-From August 2017 he will be the PI of a Byzantinist-Sinologist project funded by the European Research Council, ‘Classicising learning in medieval imperial systems: cross-cultural approaches to Byzantine paideia and Tang/Song xue’ (CoG 726371, 2017–2022).
-The project will assemble a team of altogether two Byzantinists and two Sinologists and be co-directed by Prof. Curie Virág (Toronto/Budapest).
+He currently is the PI of a Byzantinist-Sinologist project funded by the European Research Council, ‘Classicising learning in medieval imperial systems: cross-cultural approaches to Byzantine paideia and Tang/Song xue’ (CoG 726371, 2017–2022).
+The project will assemble a team of altogether two Byzantinists and two Sinologists and is co-directed by Prof. Curie Virág (Toronto/Budapest).

 Niels Gaul serves on the editorial boards of both the Dumbarton Oaks Medieval Library (DOML), with Harvard University Press, and the Translated Texts for Byzantinists (TTB), with Liverpool University Press.
-In January 2017 he joined the team of tutors on the second Winter School in Greek Palaeography and Codicology hosted by the American Academy in Rome and the Vatican Library, and is currently looking forward to teaching Byzantine Greek at Boğaziçi University, Istanbul, this June/July.
+In January 2017 he joined the team of tutors on the second Winter School in Greek Palaeography and Codicology hosted by the American Academy in Rome and the Vatican Library, and he taught Byzantine Greek at Boğaziçi University, Istanbul, this June/July.

 - Late Antique and Byzantine Studies Research Group at the University of Edinburgh (School of History, Classics & Archaeology)